COMBAT-TB/irida-galaxy-deploy/README.md

 Upon completion, the above command will output the instances floating IP address.

-You will then point your browser to [http://FLOATING-IP:7474](http://FLOATING-IP:7474) to access the Neo4j database web interface!
+You will then point your browser to [http://FLOATING-IP:8080](http://FLOATING-IP:8080) to access the Irida database web interface!